memfault/interrupt/_drafts/practical_zephyr_05_west.md

 For all other _projects_, however, West creates and manages its own `manifest-rev` branch.
 It is important that you **do not modify the `manifest-rev` branch** and that you don't push it to your remote since West recreates and resets the `manifest-rev` branch on each execution of `west update` command.
 Any changes would be **lost**.

-You need to be especially aware of this behavior if you're using _West_ in a ["T3 forest topology"](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#topologies-supported) or, e.g., if you're using a separate repository for shared code.
+Being aware how West manages projects is especially important if you're using _West_ in a ["T3 forest topology"](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#topologies-supported) or, e.g., if you're using a separate repository for shared code.
 E.g., we could add the following `shared/dummy` project to our workspace:

 ```bash
 manifest: